-Positives: Excellent cover guy who can stick with his man especially going downfield.
+Positives: Experts say he’s an excellent cover guy who can stick with his man especially going downfield.
 Fast; rarely gets beaten badly and is always around the receiver.
 He is a solid cover DB in either man, zone press coverage, or even against slot receivers.
 Not a spectacular player but very solid in all areas.

-Overview: A good pick but when Reggie Mckenzie said he went for the best player available and Reuben Foster is still there then I disagree.
+Overview: I do not like picking DB’s so early whent the rules are changing so much in regards to cover.
+A pass rush is vital and the Raiders haven’t had a consistent one in years.
+Reggie Mckenzie said he went for the best player available but Reuben Foster & Jabil Peppers are more talented.
 Foster was a perfect fit in the Raiders defense and is on schedule to be ready before training camp after his rotator cuff surgery.
 I take Foster all day but the Raiders obviously think the keys to a defense are DB’s and not the front 7.
 Go figure.

 2nd Round: Obi Melifonwu S Connecticut